We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Christine Jeffs

-In 1990, Jeffs completed a diploma in editing at the Australian Film, Television and Radio School in Sydney.
-Her 1993 short film Stroke, a wordless mini-epic spinning off one woman swimming, was invited to numerous international film festivals, including Cannes and Sundance in the United States.
-She continued to develop her directorial voice through advertising, where she became an in-demand director.
+Earlier, Lower Hutt-born Jeffs had studied Sociology and Geography at Massey University, and got a diploma in editing at the Australian Film, Television and Radio School in Sydney.
+Her first short film Stroke (1993), a stylish, wordless tale of a woman in a swimming pool, was invited to numerous festivals, including the Cannes Film Festival and Sundance in the United States.
+Jeffs continued to develop her directorial voice through advertising, where she became an in-demand director.

-Throughout the 1990s, Jeffs' work in the world of commercials went from strength to strength, winning her two NZ Film and Television Awards, a Bronze Lion at the Cannes Ad Awards, and Axis Awards for direction for three years running.
-In 1999 Admedia named her the NZ advertising industry's most popular director.
-It was during this time that she began the four-year long process of developing the script for her debut feature, Rain.
+Throughout the 1990s, her work in the world of commercials went from strength to strength, winning her two NZ Film and Television Awards, a Bronze Lion at the Cannes Ad Awards, and Axis directing gongs for three years running.
+In 1999 Admedia named her most popular director.
+It was during this time that she began the four-year long process of developing her debut feature, Rain.

-Jeffs was haunted by Kirsty Gunn's coming of age novel, but was unsure how to bring its distinctive atmosphere of summer holidays and fractured families to the screen.
-Shot in 34 days, the film was made for a smaller budget than some of her 30 second commercials.
-In an interview while promoting Rain, Jeffs noted that the move from commercials and short films to features "wasn't a difficult transition for me".
+Jeffs was "haunted" by Kirsty Gunn's coming-of-age novel; her copy was "thumbed and underlined".
+But she was initially unsure how to bring its distinctive atmosphere of fractured families and woozy summer holidays to the screen.
+Shot in 32 days, the film was made for $1.8 million, less than some of her 30 second ads.
+The move from commercials and short films to features "wasn't a difficult transition".

-XXXX CHECK ORIGINAL QUOTE "... it was just like a wonderful chance to really get stuck into something meaty.
+"It was just like a wonderful chance to really get stuck into something meaty.
 In terms of the day-to-day work that a director does, it didn't feel that different except that the emotional content was completely different.
-I was able to really get into the performances and deal with things in a much bigger way....
+I was able to really get into the performances and deal with things in a much bigger way . . .
 I had spent a lot of time in cutting rooms on big films, so I felt like that was where I'd come from in many ways, as much as directing commercials.
 I had a very strong background in the whole nature of making feature films."

-Rain was invited to screen at the Cannes Film Festival in the Directors' Fortnight section, which showcases new directing talent.
-Part coming-of-age tale, part portrait of a dissatisfied wife (Sarah Peirse), Rain won enthused reviews from The New York TimesThe Los Angeles Times, and North and South —plus awards for Peirse.
-American showbusiness magazine Variety named Jeffs on its annual '10 Directors to Watch' list, and Variety reviewer David Rooney praised Rain as an "evocative mood piece, enriched by gorgeous visuals" which communicated a powerful sense of time, place and atmosphere.
+Rain was invited to screen at the Cannes Film Festival in the non-competitive Directors' Fortnight section, which showcases new directing talent.
+It was the first in a long run of festival screenings.
+Part coming-of-age tale, part portrait of a dissatisfied wife (Sarah Peirse), Rain won enthused reviews from The New York TimesThe Los Angeles Times, and North and South.
+American showbusiness magazine Variety named Jeffs on its '10 Directors to Watch' list, and Variety reviewer David Rooney praised Rain as an "evocative mood piece, enriched by gorgeous visuals" which communicated a powerful sense of place and atmosphere.

 Sylvia was partly shot in Otago.
-The cinematographer was Jeffs' partner in life and art, John Toon.
+The cinematographer was Jeffs' partner in life and art, John Toon, who had also shot Rain.
 The film won mixed reviews, unavoidably dominated by comparisons with the real-life subject matter.
 But there was general acknowledgement of Jeffs' grasp of the story's emotions, and it represented a solid first step on the international filmmaking ladder.

 When Jeffs shot her first feature in America, she found the experience comparable to doing an indie film back in New Zealand: "It's low budget — you have to work hard and fast."
-The film was Sunshine Cleaning, which explores the relationship between two sisters whose job is cleaning crime scenes.
-It shared Oscar-winning actor Alan Arkin and some of the same producing team as road movie Little Miss Sunshine.
+The film was Sunshine Cleaning, a comedy drama about sisters whose job is cleaning crime scenes.
+Jeffs was keen to explore the relationship between sisters, and the tensions of having shared an experience without having spoken about it.

 LA Times critic Betsy Sharkey praised Sunshine Cleaning as an "offbeat and oddly endearing drama, leavened with just the right amount of comedy ... but dig in a little deeper, and you uncover a smartly done morality tale that couldn't be more in synch with these troubled times".